desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 }

 // MsgCreateDenomResponse is the return value of MsgCreateDenom
-// It returns the full string of the newly created denom message MsgCreateDenomResponse {
+// It returns the full string of the newly created denom. message MsgCreateDenomResponse {
   // Denom of the newly created coin. string new_token_denom = 1
   [ (gogoproto.moretags) = "yaml:\"new_token_denom\"" ];
 }

-// MsgMint is the sdk.Msg type for allowing an admin account to mint
+// MsgMint is the sdk.Msg type for allowing a subspace admin to mint
 // more of a token.
 message MsgMint {
-  // Address of who is minting the coins. string sender = 1 [ (gogoproto.moretags) = "yaml:\"sender\"" ];
+  // Address of who is performing the mint action. string sender = 1 [ (gogoproto.moretags) = "yaml:\"sender\"" ];

   // Subspace id where the coin has been created.